Club Penguin Rewritten: Gameplay and development

-Club Penguin Rewritten was an identical recreation of Club Penguin.
+Club Penguin Rewritten was an identical recreation of Club Penguin, a massively multiplayer online game developed by New Horizon Interactive and acquired by Disney in 2007.
 It featured much of the same gameplay and policies, including a dedicated moderation team and a chat filtering system.
 The main attraction of the game was the absence of a paid membership, which allowed players to collect any in-game item for free.
-To appeal to an older audience, Rewritten simulated earlier versions of Club Penguin in addition to the last publicly available version.
+Rewritten simulated earlier versions of Club Penguin commonly labeled as "AS2" by the community.
 The New Statesman reported Rewritten's gameplay as having fewer restrictions, older game mechanics, and servers that could support up to two million concurrent players at a time.

 Rewritten was developed voluntarily by fans of the original game.
-It was created by four semi-anonymous developers known as Joe, Josh, Lewis and Tim, who were all UK-based students at the time of its creation.
+It was created by two semi-anonymous developers known as Codey and Hagrid, who were EU-based students at the time of its creation.
 The developers had previously gained experience developing their own projects and offered Rewritten as freeware.
 Working without permission from Disney, one of the main goals of establishing Rewritten was to preserve the original game.
 The foundation of the game was developed by restoring the original Flash source code.
-After Club Penguin shut down on March 29, 2017, Rewritten's development gained prominence and media attention.
+After Club Penguin shut down on March 30, 2017, Rewritten's development gained prominence and media attention.
 At that point, the development team claimed that Rewritten fell under fair use protections in the United States.
 At Rewritten's legal page, a disclaimer was given, calling the game an "independent recreation of Disney's Club Penguin" and "not affiliated with Disney Interactive or Club Penguin Inc.".
 After Club Penguin's shutdown, the Rewritten team expanded and began supporting email troubleshooting and moderation.
 In a written response to the New Statesman via Twitter, the developers of Rewritten said that they wanted to ensure the gameplay experience would be enjoyable, safe, and appealing to a nostalgic audience or those who want to interact with others globally.
 In order to achieve this, the game would strive to be "as authentic as possible", while including new features to maintain interest.